- Select music clip.

 - Click and hold in the Ripple Edit tool group in the Toolbar panel, select Remix tool, then click and drag the right edge of your music clip in the timeline.

-Powered by Adobe Sensei, Remix in Premiere Pro saves hours of cutting, rippling, adding fades, and previewing results, trying to fit a piece of music to the length of a scene.
+Powered by Adobe Sensei, Remix in Premiere Pro saves hours of cutting, rippling, adding fades, previewing, then undoing and starting again, trying to cut a piece of music to fit the length of a scene.

 Whether your music clips come from a favorite stock audio service like Adobe Stock, your personal or commercial libraries, or even your neighbor's garage band, you can use Remix to find the ideal cut points or loops, retiming and rearranging your songs almost instantly.

-When you apply Remix, Premiere Pro analyzes measuring several qualities of each beat in a song, comparing them to every other beat.
-Remix then finds the path of highest confidence based on those qualities, to create a musically coherent and seamless remix of the song, including cuts and crossfades.
+When you apply Remix, Premiere Pro takes a few seconds to perform an analysis measuring several qualities of each beat in a song and comparing them to every other beat.
+Remix then finds the path of highest confidence based on those qualities, to create a musically coherent and seamless remix of the song, adding the cuts and crossfades automatically without you having to do anything.

 To use Remix: